 - 1 block (450 gram/1 pound) firm tofu, crumbled into tiny bits

 - 1 tablespoon Japanese dashi stock granules, or use chicken/beef/vegetables stock

 - Heat about 3 inches of oil in a wok/pot for deep frying.
 Once the oil reaches 180 Celsius (360 Fahrenheit), it is ready for deep frying tofu nuggets.

 - Mix together all ingredients in a mixing bowl, take about 3-4 tablespoon of mixture and shape into patties, then carefully drop in the hot oil and fry until golden brown.
 Repeat until all mixture is used up.

-- These nuggets are delicious as is, but they are also great with some tomato ketchup, mayonnaise, and chili sauce.
+- These nuggets are delicious as is, but they are also great with some tomato ketchup, mayonnaise, and sriracha.